Selected departures from April to November 2019

 After breakfast we will have a guided tour of this fascinating city which more than most, can genuinely be called unique.
 We will see the old town, or gothic quarter which contains the cathedral – one of Spain’s most outstanding buildings, the district of Ribera containing a collection of 14th century mansions housing the Picasso museum and much more.

-Without a doubt the highlight of the tour, and for many probably of your entire year, is our timed visit of La Sagrada Familia, the finest example of Gaudi’s genius and one of the world’s great buildings.
+For many, the highlight of the trip will be our timed visit to this most striking example of Gaudi’s genius and one of the world’s great buildings.
 Without exaggeration it really is 'that good' despite the fact it is not due to be finally finished until 2026!

 During the evening there is only one place to head for - Las Ramblas, the most famous and happening street in Barcelona and indeed, probably in Spain too!
 Lively beyond belief at all hours of the day and night, lined with bars and restaurants with newsstands, flower stalls, tarot readers, musicians and mime artists thronging the central tree-lined walkway.
 If you do nothing else all holiday, you must not miss this.